ahmedoy/GRU-Chatbot/README.md

-# GRU-Discord-Chatbot
+# GRU-Chatbot
-Chatbot on Discord using Grus
+Chatbot using GRUs